idptools/metapredict/README.md

 **Additional Usage**

 **Save the output values -**
 By default the predict_disorder_fasta function will immediately return a dictionary.
-However, you can also save the output to a .csv file by specifying *save=True* and *output_path = "location you want to save the file to*".
-This will save a file called *predicted_disorder_values.csv* to the location you specify for the output_path.
+However, you can also save the output to a .csv file by specifying *output_file = "location you want to save the file to*".
+When specifying the file path, you also want to specify the file name.
 The first cell of each row will contain a fasta header and the subsequent cells in that row will contain predicted consensus disorder values for the protein associated with the fasta header.

 **Example**

-	meta.predict_disorder_fasta("file path to .fasta file/fileName.fasta", save=True, output_path="file path where the output .csv should be saved")
+	meta.predict_disorder_fasta("file path to .fasta file/fileName.fasta", output_path="file path where the output .csv should be saved")

 An actual filepath would look something like:

-	meta.predict_disorder_fasta("/Users/thisUser/Desktop/coolSequences.fasta", save=True, output_path="/Users/thisUser/Desktop/")

-**Specifying the name of the output file -**
-By default, the generated .csv file will save as *predicted_disorder_values.csv*.
-However, you can change the default by specifing *output_name="file_name*".

-**Example**

-	meta.predict_disorder_fasta("file path to .fasta file/fileName.fasta", save=True, output_path="file path where the output .csv should be saved", output_name="name of file")

-An actual filepath would look something like:

-	meta.predict_disorder_fasta("/Users/thisUser/Desktop/coolSequences.fasta", save=True output_path"/Users/thisUser/Desktop/", output_name="my_predictions")
+	meta.predict_disorder_fasta("/Users/thisUser/Desktop/coolSequences.fasta", output_path="/Users/thisUser/Desktop/cool_predictions.csv")

-Importantly, you do not need to add the .csv file extension to your file name specified in output_name.
-However, if you do specify .csv as a file extension, everything should still work.

 **Get raw prediction values -**
 By default, this function will output prediction values that are normalized between 0 and 1.
 However, some of the raw values from the predictor are slightly less than 0 or slightly greater than 1.
 The negative values are simply replaced with 0 and the values greater than 1 are replaced with 1 by default.
 If you want the raw values simply specify *normalized=False*.
 There is not a very good reason to do this, and it is generally not recommended.
 However, we wanted to give users the maximum amount of flexibility when using metapredict, so we made it an option.